Dipesh310/Spark-Foundation-Internship/README.md

-I have created a basic payment gateway integration.
-Used HTML, CSS, BOOTSTRAP and JS.
+This is the task 3 i.e. Payment Gateway integration.
+I have used JS, CSS, HTML, Bootstrap to create a website.